johe123qwe/github-trending/README.md

 ## C#

+* 【2025-06-11】[umlx5h / LLPlayer](https://github.com/umlx5h/LLPlayer) - The media player for language learning, with dual subtitles, AI-generated subtitles, real-time translation, and more!
 * 【2025-06-07】[SteveDunn / Vogen](https://github.com/SteveDunn/Vogen) - A semi-opinionated library which is a source generator and a code analyser.
 It Source generates Value Objects
 * 【2025-06-05】[UnderminersTeam / UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) - The most complete tool for modding, decompiling and unpacking Undertale (and other GameMaker games!)
 * 【2025-06-02】[RMC-14 / RMC-14](https://github.com/RMC-14/RMC-14) - RMC-14 is an asymmetric PvP game that runs on Robust Toolbox.